Salman1205/Email-template-generator-app/README.md

 ## Overview

-MailFusion is built with a focus on providing an intuitive user experience while leveraging modern web development technologies.
-The frontend handles the user interface, where users can input their preferences, generate templates, and manage saved designs.
+MailFusion is a comprehensive email template generation platform.
+The backend is built with Flask and handles user authentication, template generation, and data management.
+The frontend, built with React, provides an intuitive user interface for interacting with the backend services.

 ## Table of Contents